Authority: Executive Vice Chancellor and Provost

 Contact Info: Department of Registration and Records (919-515-2572)

 Undergraduate students wishing to audit a course before or after taking it for credit must have approval of their adviser and of the department offering the course.
 Auditors are expected to attend class regularly.
-The degree to which an auditor must participate in class beyond regular attendance is optional with the teacher; any such requirements should be clearly explained in writing to the auditor at the beginning of the semester.
-Should the teacher conclude that poor attendance has resulted in an auditor’s gaining little from the course, the teacher or should mark NR (No Recognition given for an audit) on the final grade report.
+The degree to which an auditor must participate in class beyond regular attendance is at the discretion of the instructor; any such requirements should be clearly explained in writing to the auditor at the beginning of the semester.
+Should the instructor conclude that poor attendance has resulted in an auditor’s gaining little from the course, the instructor should mark NR (no recognition given for an audit) on the final grade report.
 Students who have taken a course for audit may, with their adviser’s approval, enroll in the course for credit during a subsequent semester or summer session.
-For tuition cost purposes, audits are treated at full credit value.
+For tuition cost purposes, audits are treated at full credit value; the fee to audit a course is the same as if the course was taken for credit.
 For all other purposes, however, audits will not be counted in calculating undergraduate course loads.

 Graduate students wishing to audit a course must have the approval of their adviser and of the department offering the course.
 While auditors receive no course credit, they are expected to attend class regularly.
-The degree to which an auditor must participate in class beyond regular attendance is optional with the teacher; any such requirements should be clearly explained in writing to the auditor at the beginning of the semester.
+The degree to which an auditor must participate in class beyond regular attendance is at the discretion of the instructor; any such requirements should be clearly explained in writing to the auditor at the beginning of the semester.
 The grade, AU, is marked for students who meet the stipulated requirements.
-Should a teacher conclude that an auditor has failed to fulfill the stipulated requirements, the teacher is justified in marking NR (no recognition given for an audit) on the final grade report.
+Should an instructor conclude that an auditor has failed to fulfill the stipulated requirements, the instructor is justified in marking NR (no recognition given for an audit) on the final grade report.

 Audits in subjects in which the graduate student has had no previous experience will be evaluated at full credit value in determining course loads.
 Audits taken as repetition of work previously accomplished are considered at one- half their credit value in calculating course loads.
 With the single exception of foreign language audits, all audit registration must fall within the maximum permissible course loads.
-Audits are not permitted for students registering for courses carrying a GR prefix (See Student Classifications in the Handbook for Advising and Teaching).
-Also, students registering for courses carrying a GR prefix are not permitted to audit a course.
-While audit registrations are evaluated for purposes of determining permissible course loads in terms of the regulations of the Graduate School, the Office of Student Accounts considers all audits, excepting one permitted free of charge, in terms of full credit value in calculating the graduate student’s tuition.
+Audits are not permitted for students registering for courses carrying a GR prefix.

-Registration procedures for students wishing to audit a course appear in the Schedule of Courses and the Summer Sessions Bulletin.
-The last days for changing from credit to AU status appear in the NC State Academic Calendar.
-Exceptions to the given deadlines may be approved by the dean of the student’s college only on the grounds established for exceptions to the course drop deadline.
+The last day for changing credit to AU status is the Drop/Revisions Deadline, which appears on the NC State Academic Calendar.
+Exceptions to this deadline may be approved by the dean of the student’s college only on the grounds established for exceptions to the course drop deadline.